 If your own personal mental health isn’t affected by the time of the year (or perhaps, you’ve just not noticed the link before), one question you may have is “can the weather really affect your mental health?”.
 The answer is 100% yes.
 Winter months bring cold, wet and dark days, and with that comes staying inside more, less social plans and therefore more alone time.
 When this is combined with the current lockdown restrictions, it makes this time of year even more difficult with feelings of loneliness, depression and anxiety heightened for many of us.
 But what is the science behind the ‘winter blues’ so many of us experience?

 The official condition responsible for the winter blues is SAD, otherwise known as Seasonal Affective Disorder.
-As many of 2 million people in the UK currently live with the disorder.
+As many as 10% of people currently live with the disorder.
 Those suffering from SAD are affected by shorter days and less exposure to the sun.
 But how does it work?
 Exposure to light limits the production of the sleep hormone melatonin, therefore with limited sun exposure during the colder months, affected individuals produce higher levels of melatonin, leaving them feeling more lethargic and experiencing depressive symptoms.

 Other symptoms associated with SAD include: